cybera/ookla-stacan-analysis/project-card.md

 Ookla makes this dataset available to the public in the service of open data, focusing on fixed broadband and mobile network connectivity and performance.
 For Cybera's use case, of special interest is the use of this dataset in relation to the [Canadian Radio-television and Telecommunications Commission's](https://crtc.gc.ca/eng/internet/internet.htm) goal of 50/10 Mbps connectivity across Canada.

-StatsCan makes significant amounts of data available through their website, with no suggestion of how the data is to be used, other than suggestions on limitations.
-For our purposes, the goal is to compare against Ookla data by adding information about demographics and regions.
+StatsCan makes significant amounts of data available through their website, with no suggestion of how the data is to be used, other than notes on limitations.
+For our purposes, the goal is to combine with Ookla data by adding information about demographics and regions.

 ### Out-of-Scope Use